 The customer must provide a 1-inch minimum conduit between the current transformer enclosure and the meter socket.
 A maximum of 360 degrees of bends is allowable.
-For metering runs over 75 ft, a 1-1/4-inch minimum conduit is required.
+For metering runs over 75 feet, a 1-1/4-inch minimum conduit is required.
+Conduit shall be on the hinged side of the enclosure.